SAP business benefit

 Business must become more savvy at evaluating their implementation vendors.
 Said vendors need to fully vet the skills of their consultants.

-To this day, I'm still shocked by the number of resumes I see which show some five to ten years of experience, and three or more full lifecycle implementation projects, from an individual who struggles to communicate basic SAP concepts.
+To this day, I’m still shocked by the number of resumes I see which show some five to ten years of experience, and three or more full lifecycle implementation projects, from an individual who struggles to communicate basic SAP concepts.
 Again I have to ask, how did they lead the requirements discussions sessions to know what needed to be set up?
 How did they lead meetings and discussions related to markets, company direction, or required processes to support your business?
 And who wrote their portion of the blueprint, or logged their issues, or resolved complex process and integration problems that came up during the project?
-How does someone who barely speaks the native language of the company they work at, take care of the communication-intensive knowledge transfer and activities?
+How does someone who barely speaks the native language of the company they work at, take care of the communication-intensive knowledge transfer and change management activities?
 [FN2]

 Underqualified consultants and vendors may replace your legacy transaction systems with future legacy transaction systems in the form of your SAP implementation.
 However, they have no idea on how to use the tools and techniques SAP provides to realize value based on a strategic implementation method.